Foreign Languages for Kids Spanish

 Foreign Languages for Kids (FL4K) makes excellent use of technology in the new version of their program, now available as FL4K Spanish.
 I don’t know of any other online Spanish program for homeschoolers that has as much variety.
 It uses a conversational approach, with continuous practice and review in listening, reading, speaking, and writing along with some offline activities.

-FL4K Spanish includes the following: video lessons; FL4K Cultural Adventures (geography and culture lessons); online games for developing language proficiency; interactive questions in many different formats for speaking practice, listening, reading, and writing; online quizzes; and songs.
+FL4K Spanish includes the following: video lessons; FL4K Cultural Adventures (geography and culture lessons); online games for developing language proficiency; interactive dialogs and questions in many different formats for speaking practice, listening, reading, and writing; online quizzes; and songs.

 Students need a mic as well as speakers or a headset for these activities.
 For example, there are activities where students see an image and hear a line of dialogue, then choose between two audio responses.
 After they identify the correct response, they are prompted to say and record that response themselves.
 Students can then listen to the complete dialogue that inserts their responses into the prerecorded part.